archinaasha/ai-workflow-copilot/README.md

 Users can filter tasks by category or priority and search through results.

 Export options
-Workflow results can be downloaded as:
+Workflow results can be downloaded as: JSON, CSV
-- JSON
-- CSV

 ---